Speldosa/CommentIO/README.md

+## Name
-# Name: CommentIO.py
+CommentIO.py
+## Version:
-# Version 1.0
+1.0
-# Last updated: 2015-05-10
+## Last updated:
+2015-05-10
+## Programmer:
-# Programmer: Martin Larsson, to.martin.larsson@gmail.com
+Martin Larsson, to.martin.larsson@gmail.com
+## Basic usage:
-# Basic usage: Place the python file in the directory where the file you want to manipulate is located.
+Place the python file in the directory where the file you want to manipulate is located.
 Then type:

 	python CommentIO.py [Name of original file] [Name of output file] [Program mode] [Comment character/s] [List of commands]